 Hebrew is probably the toughest language to handle in text retrieval systems.
 Thankfully, HebMorph is up for the challenge!
-Live demo coming soon.
+See live demo here!

 As big believers in open-source software, HebMorph is an open-source software under the AGPL3 license.
 This basically means if your code is released as open-source, you are free to use HebMorph however you'd like (although we will appreciate a mention!).

 If you are developing a commercial application, please contact us to discuss a commercial license.
 This helps us support development of future versions that make Hebrew search even better.
 Paid licenses are bundled with a proprietary dictionary, which replaces the AGPL3'd hspell used by the open-source version, as well as integration support.

 Check out the series of blog posts that started it all: Challenges with indexing Hebrew texts (HebMorph, part 1), Finding Hebrew lemmas (HebMorph, part 2) and Open-source Hebrew information retrieval (HebMorph, part 3).
 The project's roadmap is in the last part.